Slapface: Music

 Barry J. Neely composed the film's score, which was released on Apple Music and Amazon Music on April 6, 2021.
 Curtis Braly's original song "Turn Down the Voices," which plays during the end credits and one of the bar scenes, was released as a single on February 4, 2022, the same day as its release on Shudder.
 About getting the opportunity to record the song for the film, Braly remarked "It was a fun challenge to dig deep inside myself to co-write and record a song that is so outside the box of anything I've done before."
 Jeremiah Kipp described the song as being written from "...the point of view of our main character.
 The effect was haunting, unsettling, emotional as Curtis leaned into the dark subtext of our narrative.
 When we heard his final version, chills ran down my spine."

 Release

 The film held its world premiere virtually at the Cinequest Film Festival on March 20, 2021, where it was ranked as one of the top seven trending films at the festival and the only horror film to trend.
 Kipp then hinted on Instagram at a later 2021 wide release in the United States.

 The film also screened at Arrow Video FrightFest in the United Kingdom in August 2021.
 Prior to that screening, Shudder acquired the streaming distribution rights to the film in North America, the United Kingdom, Ireland, Australia, and New Zealand, with Epic Pictures Group handling worldwide sales and distribution through the "Dread" banner.
 This was followed by a screening at Grimfest 2021 on October 8, 2021, where August Maturo won the Reaper Award for Best Actor.
-It was released on Shudder on February 3, 2022.
+It was released on Shudder on February 3, 2022 and on DVD by RLJE Films on July 26, 2022.